weavejul/LHNT_R-D/24-25/Git_and_Conda_Guide.md

-# Experimentation Git & Conda Guide
+# Git & Conda Guide

 > There once was a team self-possessed \
 Who needed some code for their tests\